Where can a degree in philosophy lead me?

 Recent graduates from Belmont’s philosophy program have gone on to graduate schools and careers in philosophy, library science, literature, writing, political science, and public affairs, law school, and education.

-You can become a lawyer, work in bio-medical ethics, the ministry, become a professional philosophical counselor, go on in any level of education from administration to working with youth or becoming a college professor (for more on teaching at the pre-college level, click here http://www.apaonline.org/?page=precollege; many fields in business are well suited after studying philosophy, as well as becoming an author, an editor or a publisher, psychologist, a social activist, or working in governmental or non-profit work, as well as any other number of career paths.
-Click here: http://www.apaonline.org/?page=nonacademic to learn more about nonacademic careers for which philosophy is an excellent preparation.
+You can become a lawyer, work in bio-medical ethics, the ministry, become a professional philosophical counselor, go on in any level of education from administration to working with youth or pre-college students, or becoming a college professor; many non-academic fields enthusiastically welcome philosophy majors, be it in business are well suited after studying philosophy, as well as becoming an author, an editor or a publisher, psychologist, a social activist, or working in governmental or non-profit work, as well as any other number of career paths.
+Click here and here to learn more about the many careers for which philosophy is an excellent preparation.

 Philosophy is “a tool … for thinking about everything else, and every profession from law and medicine to motorcycle maintenance”